-The For purposes of assessing wildfire safety, the WSAB believes that a robust safety culture goes beyond consideration of workforce safety practices, in surveys and other assessment components, to include assessment of utility safety culture's consideration of prominent safety interactions with the safety issues in the communities and customers a utility serves (as well as potentially affected neighboring communities that may be impacted).
+For purposes of assessing wildfire safety, the WSAB believes that a robust safety culture goes beyond consideration of workforce safety practices, in surveys and other assessment components, to include assessment of utility safety culture's consideration of safety issues in the communites and customers a utility serves (as well as neighboring communities that may be impacted).
 In the unfortunate event of a wildfire, community safety is enhanced by a safety culture that includes coordination and cooperation with community emergency operations.
 Utilities are a vital part of the picture for the affected communities, facilitating evacuations if necessary, coordinating on ingress and egress issues, providing power for essential water pumping and other wildfire mitigation needs, and volunteering assistance to neighboring and other communities outside their service territories as needed and available.
 In addition, power is a community essential service, and a robust utility safety culture recognizes the importance of safely restoring community power as quickly as possible after a wildfire related outage, whether planned (Public Safety Power Shutoffs or "PSPS") or unplanned.